 Continue to Sweden and visit the winter gathering point in Swedish Lapland, the Jokkmokk winter market.
 It is a 400-year-old market for the Sami people with folk music, parades, dog sledging, local food and much more.
 It is known for being very cold – down to 40 degrees centigrade below zero!

-Check out the Find a hotel in Tromsø, Alta, Karasjok or Kautokeino here :
+Check hotel availability in Tromsø, Alta, Karasjok or Kautokeino here here:

 Pin ‘Visit the Sami People in Lapland’!

 Read more about Tromso: Tromso is a Perfect Northern Lights Location in Norway!

 Going to Oslo?
 Then read 9 Cultural Things to Do in Oslo: Opera House, Akershus, Munch Museum

 Would you like to get inspiration to visit Røros mining town?
 Then read Røros Mining Town – One of the Top Places to Visit in Norway